mikrono/tModLoaderWiki_kr_ko/GlobalItem.md

 ### public void AddTooltip2(Item item, string tooltip)

 Adds a line of text to an item's second group of tooltips.

+### public virtual bool Autoload(ref string name)

+Allows you to automatically load a GlobalItem instead of using Mod.AddGlobalItem.
+Return true to allow autoloading; by default returns the mod's autoload property.
+Name is initialized to the overriding class name.
+Use this method to either force or stop an autoload or to control the internal name.

 ### public virtual void SetDefaults(Item item)